Are you on a gluten-free diet? Regular breads, bagels, muffins, and many other store-bought baked goods are not allowed on gluten-free eating plans.

-Avoiding all foods with wheat, barley, rye, triticale, or
+Avoiding all foods with wheat, barley, rye, triticale (a wheat-rye cross), or

 oats.
 Oats may later be gradually reintroduced into the diet.

-with and without alcohol, including lagers, ales, and stouts, contain gluten unless they specifically say they are gluten-free.
+with and without alcohol, including lagers, ales, and stouts, contain gluten unless the label specifically says that the beer is gluten-free.

 include rice, corn, millet, and buckwheat.